 Prevention is better than a cure

 With a cognitively diverse and inclusive culture many benefits are realised but one that is not typically measured is the reduction in misconduct.
 The Financial Conduct Authority (FCA) noted the link back in 20181 which resulted in a probe into the least diverse financial institutions following a surge of whistle-blower complaints2.
 At its heart, this type of misconduct by workers is often an indicator of poor culture which in turn stems from poor governance.

 Be the change you want to see

 With the lack of diversity currently front and centre stage this is an ideal time to discuss this issue in UK boardrooms and force them to act to attract varied talent, maintain an inclusive culture and address inequalities in the workplace.
 Once on the agenda, diversity and inclusion, like all areas of business health, requires frequent review and action because standing still means moving backwards!

 Less than half the story

-Sadly, it is estimated that circa 60 per cent3 of observed misconduct in the workplace goes unreported so the full picture is never fully visible to the board and a false sense of security could be standing in the way of concerted action being taken.
+Sadly, it is estimated that circa 60 per cent3 of observed misconduct in the workplace goes unreported so the full picture is never fully visible without effective board advisory and a false sense of security could be standing in the way of concerted action being taken.
 A whistleblowing hotline, like Safecalls’, that is embedded properly within the organization offers an independent forum, one that in recent months, (as noted by Safecall) has seen a significant uptick in usage.

 Companies will not be able to hide forever on this subject and the EU Whistleblower Protection Directive could be with us by December 2021.
 This mandates that all companies with more than 50 employees or with an annual turnover of €10 million must have in place suitable internal whistleblowing reporting channels.